For Students

 How to Actually Get In

-"There's a nonprofit in Loudoun called Loudoun Robotics that runs FIRST robotics programs.
-I want to look into joining a team (or going to a summer camp).
-Can you email them with me so we can find out what's available?
+"There's a nonprofit in Loudoun called Loudoun Robotics that runs FIRST robotics programs and STEM camps.
+I want to look into [joining a team / starting a team at my school / a summer camp].
+I'm copying you so you're in the loop.
 Their contact page is loudounrobotics.org/contact."

 Stuff You Can Explore Right Now